 By one of ClickAway’s resident tech geeks Jeremy Buschine

 January brings insane New Years resolution crowds to gyms everywhere.
 To stay motivated and keep at it, ClickAway associates came up with several ways to tech out your workout.
 The first stop is probably upgrading your smartphone if you haven’t already.
 Many of the gadgets and apps work best with the newest devices in terms of operation, battery life, sound, space and so on.
-Call ClickAway Verizon for a quote on trading in your old phone at 800-960-9030, even if it’s broken.
+Call ClickAway for a quote at 800-960-9030 to repair your cell phone if needed first..

 Tech Out Your Workout With Gadgets